glotzerlab/signac-docs/docs/source/flow-project.rst

     if __name__ == '__main__':
-        Project().main()
+        MyProject().main()

-We can define both *pre* and *post* conditions, which allow us to define arbitrary workflows as an acyclic graph.
+We can define both :py:meth:`~flow.FlowProject.pre` and :py:meth:`~flow.FlowProject.post` conditions, which allow us to define arbitrary workflows as an acyclic graph.
 A operation is only executed if **all** pre-conditions are met, and at *at least one* post-condition is not met.

-..
-TODO: link to pre and post condition API doc here?

 .. tip::